Nuvvu Naaku Nachav

 Nuvvu Naaku Nachav is a 2001 Indian Telugu-language romantic comedy film directed by K. Vijaya Bhaskar who co-wrote the script with Trivikram Srinivas.
 Produced by Sravanthi Ravi Kishore under the Sri Sravanthi Movies banner, the film stars Venkatesh and Aarthi Agarwal, marking Agarwal's debut in Telugu cinema.
 The music was composed by Koti.
 The film follows Venky, a graduate from Anakapalli, who moves to Hyderabad and develops feelings for Nandini, the daughter of his father's friend, despite her being engaged, leading to a complex interplay of love and familial bonds.
+The film was shot in 85 days.

 Released on 6 September 2001, the film received both critical and commercial success, becoming one of the highest-grossing Telugu films of its time.
 Over the years, it gained recognition for its storytelling and humour, attaining a cult status.
 The film also marked one of the breakout roles for Sunil, along with Nuvvu Nenu (2001), helping establish him as a leading comedian in the industry.

 Nuvvu Naaku Nachav won five Nandi Awards, including Best Home-viewing Feature Film.
-It was remade in Tamil as Vaseegara (2003), in Kannada as Gowramma (2005), and in Bengali as Majnu (2013).
+It was remade in Tamil as Vaseegara (2003) and in Kannada as Gowramma (2005).

 Plot

-Venkateswarlu "Venky" is an unemployed graduate from Anakapalli.
-He moves to Hyderabad to find a job on his father Sekharam's insistence.
-He arrives at his father's childhood friend, Srinivasa Moorthy's house to stay there.

-Meanwhile, Moorthy's daughter Nandini "Nandu" is engaged to Prasad, a software professional from the USA.
-Venky helps the family in making arrangements and soon bonds with everyone.
-He also has petty fights with Nandu who start their relationship with hatred that later turns into a friendship.
-At the request of Sekharam, Murthy helps Venky in securing a job.
-Moorthy's sister Sujatha also arrives at their house.
-She shares a special bond with her niece Nandu and talks about the importance of marriage and finding a loving partner.
+Venkateswarlu "Venky" is an unemployed graduate from Anakapalli who moves to Hyderabad to secure a job at the insistence of his father, Sekharam.
+Upon his arrival, he resides at the home of Sekharam’s childhood friend, Srinivasa Moorthy.
+Moorthy’s daughter, Nandini "Nandu," is currently engaged to Prasad, a software professional based in the United States.
+Venky actively assists the family with the upcoming wedding preparations and quickly develops a warm rapport with the household.
+Although Venky and Nandu initially share a contentious relationship marked by petty arguments, their mutual animosity gradually evolves into a deep friendship.
+At Sekharam’s request, Moorthy utilizes his network to help Venky secure employment.
+Concurrently, Moorthy’s sister, Sujatha, arrives at the house and forms a close bond with her niece, Nandu, often emphasizing the profound significance of choosing a loving lifelong partner.

-Soon, Nandu develops feelings for Venky and confesses her love to him.
-Venky, who does not want to spoil the relationship between their parents, leaves the house.
-However, Murthy goes to the railway station and talks to Venky.
-As Venky returns, Nandu stops talking to him.
-Later, Venky accompanies Nandu and Pinky (Nandu's cousin) to Nandu's friend Asha's wedding.
-After the wedding, they go to an amusement park where they meet a photographer.
-Following their trip, Venky also realizes his love for Nandu but does not express it, pretending not to have any feelings for her.
+Over time, Nandu develops romantic feelings for Venky and confesses her love to him.
+Unwilling to jeopardize the lifelong friendship between their fathers, Venky chooses to quietly leave the house.
+However, Moorthy intercepts him at the railway station and convinces him to return.
+Upon his comeback, a conflicted Nandu stops communicating with Venky.
+Later, Venky accompanies Nandu and her cousin, Pinky, to attend the wedding of Nandu's friend, Asha.
+Following the ceremony, the group visits an amusement park, where a professional photographer takes a picture of Venky and Nandu intimately holding hands.
+This trip causes Venky to realize his own love for Nandu; however, he chooses to suppress his emotions and continues to feign indifference.